shuailab/ci2.us/README.md

-# CI&sub2: A Nerds' Jounral
+# CI &sub2: A Nerds' Jounral